 The colour chart was filmed on location by all three cameras.
 If you look carefully you can see small differences in colour, exposure and contrast.
 For example, the grey boxes in the centre image have a noticeable magenta cast.
 The other images have more of a green cast.

 After filming, post-production begins.
 Editing begins by importing footage into Premiere Pro (editing software).
 The next stage would involve compiling the footage into a sequence.
 On this occasion, we are going to jump ahead to colour correction…

 The footage doesn’t look too bad straight out of the box.
 The images from left to right are the A Cam, B Cam and C Cam.
 You’ll notice the image in the centre has a slightly more magenta tint.
 This corresponds to what we are seeing in the colour charts above.

 There are also differences in exposure, contrast, saturation and hue.
-Most people have a grasp on the terms exposure, contrast and saturation are.
+Most people have a grasp on the terms exposure, contrast and saturation.
 Hue is tougher to explain, but relatively easy to exemplify.

 Caucasian skin is an orange colour.
 Although various factors may cause skin to be a little more red/pink or more yellow/green.
 This can be a person’s natural skin colour, or something more temporary such as from exercise, being in a warm environment or wearing make up.

 Essentially hue is where a colour lies on this spectrum.
-As far as skin tones are concerned the spectrum is MAGENTA-RED-ORANGE-YELLOW-GREEN.
+As far as skin tones are concerned the spectrum is MAGENTA-RED-ORANGE-YELLOW-GREEN (rainbows follow the same spectrum).
 Orange is generally considered typical skin colour but the factors mentioned previously can shift the hue towards magenta/red or yellow/green.

 Getting correct skin tones is one of the most important elements of colour correction and the colour chart is designed to help achieve a natural look.